-We will spend the whole day on a trip organized by the Klook office.
+We will spend the whole day on a trip organized by the Klook – Nami Island, Rail Bike and Little France*.
 The planned duration of the trip is about 10 hours.

-- Nami Island is located 63 km from Seoul, on the Han River.
+- Nami Island is 63 km away from Seoul, on the Han River.
 The island has themed gardens, including Bonsai’s garden, ponds, fountains, numerous sculptures and many attractions for children.
 The entire island can be explored on foot (the whole distance is about 4 km) or you can pass her part by a tourist railway.
 For those who like adrenaline, there is a possibility of entering the Island with the zip-line for adults – Nami Skyline Zip Wire Zip Rider.

 Return to Seoul in the evening.

 A separate post I wrote about this 1-day trip can be found here: Nami Island and Petit France

 Day 6.
 Hwaseong Suwon and Golden “Building 63”

 - In the morning Suwon fortress.
 “Hwaseong Suwon” is listed on the UNESCO World Heritage List.
 It is worth booking for this trip about 4-5 hours on the spot, plus an hour to get to and from the city in each direction.
 There is a fortress, an over 5 km long defensive wall, four main gates, a belfry and a museum.
 The real attraction of this place, however, is the Hwaseong Haenggung Palace, which formerly served as a temporary royal residence.

 - Before sunset, a visit to the Golden “63 Building“, which is one of the most recognizable buildings in the city.
 It looks the best during morning sunrise when its whole surface is shining in gold.
 The skyscraper is over 260 m high, where, from the upper enclosed terrace you can see the northern part of the city and the N-Tower.